Max Tegmark

-Max Erik Tegmark (born 5 May 1967) is a Swedish-American physicist, cosmologist and machine learning researcher.
-He is a professor at the Massachusetts Institute of Technology and the president of the Future of Life Institute.
-He is also a scientific director at the Foundational Questions Institute and a supporter of the effective altruism movement.
+Max Erik Tegmark (born Max Erik Shapiro on 5 May 1967) is a Swedish-American physicist, machine learning researcher and author.
+He is best known for his book Life 3.0 about what the world might look like as artificial intelligence continues to improve.
+Tegmark is a professor at the Massachusetts Institute of Technology and the president of the Future of Life Institute.
+He is also a scientific director at the Foundational Questions Institute, a supporter of the effective altruism movement, and has received research grants from Elon Musk to investigate existential risk from artificial intelligence.

-Biography

 Early life

-He was born in Sweden to Karin Tegmark and American-born professor of mathematics Harold S. Shapiro.
+Tegmark was born in Sweden to Karin Tegmark and American-born professor of mathematics Harold S. Shapiro, with his father's surname.
+First known as Max Shapiro, while studying at the University of California at Berkeley he adopted his mother's surname Tegmark, as there were many Shapiros in astronomy, including one of his professors.
 While in high school, Tegmark and a friend created and sold a word processor written in pure machine code for the Swedish eight-bit computer ABC 80, and a 3D Tetris-like game called Frac.

-Tegmark left Sweden in 1990 after receiving his M.Sc. in Engineering physics from the Royal Institute of Technology.
-(He had earned a B.A. in economics the previous year at the Stockholm School of Economics.)
+Tegmark left Sweden in 1990 after receiving his M.S.E in engineering physics from the KTH Royal Institute of Technology and a B.A. in economics the previous year at the Stockholm School of Economics.
 His first academic venture beyond Scandinavia brought him to California, where he studied physics at the University of California, Berkeley, earning his M.A. in 1992, and Ph.D. in 1994 under the supervision of Joseph Silk.

-He worked as an assistant professor at the University of Pennsylvania receiving tenure in 2003.
-In 2004, he joined Massachusetts Institute of Technology Department of Physics.
+Tegmark was an assistant professor at the University of Pennsylvania, receiving tenure in 2003.
+In 2004, he joined the Massachusetts Institute of Technology's department of physics.

 Career

-His research has focused on cosmology, combining theoretical work with new measurements to place constraints on cosmological models and their free parameters, often in collaboration with experimentalists.
-He has over 200 publications, of which nine have been cited over 500 times.
+His research focuses on machine learning after an earlier phase focused on cosmology, combining theoretical work with new measurements to place constraints on cosmological models and their free parameters, often in collaboration with experimentalists.
 He has developed data analysis tools based on information theory and applied them to cosmic microwave background experiments such as COBE, QMAP, and WMAP, and to galaxy redshift surveys such as the Las Campanas Redshift Survey, the 2dF Survey and the Sloan Digital Sky Survey.